bufn403/Bankrupcy-Predictor-Group-1/src/Data Acquisition/README.md

 # SEC Filings Analysis Toolkit

-This repository contains Python modules specifically designed for parsing and loading data from SEC filings, particularly focusing on the Management's Discussion and Analysis (MD&A) sections from 10-Q filings.
-The toolkit includes `sec_10q_parser.py` for parsing the documents and `dataloader.py` for managing data retrieval and processing.
+This repository contains Python modules specifically designed for parsing, loading, and extracting data from SEC filings, particularly focusing on the Management's Discussion and Analysis (MD&A) sections from 10-Q filings.
+The toolkit includes `sec_10q_parser.py` for parsing the documents, `dataloader.py` for managing data retrieval and processing, and `extractor.py` for automating the data retrieval process across a wide range of tickers.

 ## Overview of Modules